phuccao2011256/Beginner/SQL Showcase/readme.md

-This folder consists of SQL scripts to demonstrate its versatility on many types of datasets and analyses.
+This folder consists my SQL scripts on some datasets and analyses.